Arkansas vs. Auburn NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

+- Arkansas and its opponents have gone over the current 53.5-point total in four of seven games this season.

-- Arkansas' games this season have gone over 53.5 points four of seven times.
+- Auburn's games have gone over 53.5 points in three of six chances this season.

+- Saturday's over/under is 13.8 points lower than the two team's combined 67.3 points per game average.

+- These two squads combine to surrender 43.7 points per game, 9.8 fewer than this contest's over/under.

 - Razorbacks games have an average total of 53.1 points this season, 0.4 fewer than Saturday's over/under.